SO($N$) singlet-projection model on the pyrochlore lattice: Results

 \subsection{The $J_1$-only Model and the Critical Value of $N$}

 We began by studying the $J_1$-only model while varying $N$ to determine how the symmetry order affected the realized phase.
 A modest investigation using system sizes $L=4, 8, 12, 16, 24, 48$ (Fig.~\ref{fig:rhoSvsN}) revealed that magnetic order persists for $N\leq8$ and vanishes for $N\geq9$.
+We note that $N=9$ appeared to be just on the paramagnetic side of the transition, but very close to it, such that it suffered from the ergodicity issue we will describe below.
+A similar resolution to what is described therein involving a comparison of energies allowed us to conclude the $N=9$ was indeed paramagnetic.